heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 ### Configure Bucket4j

 To configure `Bucket4j` in your application, you'll need to adjust some properties in your configuration file.

 Firstly, set `bucket4j.enabled=true` to activate Bucket4j's autoconfiguration feature.

-Secondly, set `infinispan.embedded.enabled=true` to use the embedded cache by infinispan.
+Then set `bucket4j.cache-to-use=caffeine` to use Caffeine as the cache provider.

-Then set `bucket4j.cache-to-use=infinispan`.

 Use `bucket4j.filters.url` to define the path expression where the rate limit should be applied.
 The property `bucket4j.filters.strategy=first` ensures that the rate limit stops at the first matching configuration encountered.